Gravehg/sync-lib/README.md

 -[Examples](#examples)

 ## Pre-requisites
-- Linux Operating System
+- Linux Operating System - Conformance with POSIX.
-- GCC compiler
+- GCC compiler installed in your distro.
-- Make tool
+- Make tool installed in your distro.

 ## Installation